|Wayne, Oakland and Macomb County, Michigan Section 8 Housing Choice Voucher||Closed|

 Ferndale Housing Commission offers the Section 8 Housing Choice Voucher (HCV) and Public Housing programs in Macomb County, Oakland County and Wayne County.

 The Ferndale Housing Commission (FHC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for four days from July until August, 2018; and before that in January, 2015.
-There is no notice of when this waiting list will reopen.
+Applications were last accepted from July 30, 2018, until August 3, 2018 There is no notice of when this waiting list will reopen.

 There were four ways to apply during the opening period:

 Once the paper application has been completed, it must have been dropped off at the FHC office by August 3, 2018 at 4:00 pm ET.

 This waiting list had the following preferences: Live or work in Wayne, Oakland or Macomb County; disabled; elderly.

 600 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

 For more information, visit FHC website.

 The Ferndale Housing Commission (FHC) Public Housing waiting list for 1-Bedroom apartments is closed.